saranyavsr/Data-Science-Competitions/MovieRatingsClassification/README.md

 ###  Step 6 : Result

 Re-trained model on full training set, using ensemble and applied re-trained model to test set.
-The movie ratings predicted are then stored onto prediction5.dat, achieving rmse (50%) 1.0544 on Leaderboard.
+The movie ratings predicted are then stored onto predictions.dat, achieving rmse (50%) 1.0544 on Leaderboard.